Avalanches in self-organized critical neural networks: A minimal model for the neural SOC universality class: Introduction

-Of course, the new model shall inherit several important features from the older spin models, which already underline the applicability to biological networks: in particular, it must be capable of self-regulation towards a critical state despite being simplified to the most minimal model possible.
-The organization process however should be based on a simple, yet biologically plausible rewiring rule, which only uses local information accessible to individual nodes like pre-\ and post-synaptic activity and correlation of such activity.
+The philosophy of the model is its capability of self-regulation towards a critical state despite being simplified to the most minimal model possible.
+Its rewiring mechanism is based on a simple rewiring rule, which only uses information accessible to individual nodes locally, which here means pre-\ and post-synaptic activities of the particular node, as well as correlations of these activities.